Sam-Guliker/browser-technologies/opdracht3/README.md

 ```

-Es5 using const and arrowkeys
+Es5 instead of using arrow and for each functions I used for loops.

 ```Javascript
 var keys = document.querySelectorAll('.key');
 var audio = document.querySelector("audio[data-key=" + "'" + keycode + "'" + "]");